artakh10/Accretion-efficiency/README.md

 # Accretion-efficiency
-The required code for Accretion efficiency evolution of supermassive blackholes in quasars.
+The required code for Accretion efficiency evolution of central supermassive black holes in quasars.
 The flux and volume limited (corrected) data were imported using the [Flux and Volume limited](https://github.com/artakh10/Flux-and-Volume-limit) code with a bin width of 2.5.

 ## Getting Started